 - Test if the pen writes smoothly and continuously without breaks or blots on the paper.

 - Test if the ink on paper dries quickly as per requirement (assume less than 1 second as per requirement).

 - Test if the thickness of the line drawn by the pen tip is as per specification (0.4 mm, etc.).

-- Keep the ballpoint of the pen in contact with paper for a considerable amount of time and check if the inkblots.
+- Keep the pen’s ballpoint in contact with the paper for a considerable amount of time and check if the inkblots.

-- Write on different types of paper (smooth, rough, cardboards, etc.,) and confirm pen writes correctly on all types of papers.
+- Write on different types of paper (smooth, rough, cardboard, etc.) and confirm the pen writes correctly on all types of paper.

-- Check if the pen cap has a gripper so that the user can plug the pen to the shirt pocket firmly.
+- Check if the pen cap has a gripper so the user can firmly plug the pen into the shirt pocket.

 - Test if the ink is waterproof.
-Write on paper, dip paper in water, and check if writing/ink has faded or smudged.
+Write on paper, dip the paper in water, and check if the writing/ink has faded or smudged.

-- Verify that the ink used does not have a bad odour because of the chemicals used in the ink.
+- Verify that the ink used does not have a foul odor because of the chemicals used in ink.

 - The check weight of the pen is as per requirements.

-- Test pen can be used for writing with various angles like straight, slant, etc. Different writing angle should not
+- Test pens can be used for writing with angles like straight, slant, etc. Different writing angles should not.

 - Impact the quality of the impression made on the paper, nor should the pen tip be damaged.

-Validate dimensions (length, circumference) and weights of the pen are as per specifications.
+Validate dimensions (length, circumference) and pen weights are per specifications.